tudelft3d/website/projects/eurosdrgeobim/index.md

  - Use case 1 - Workflow from global design to building permission issuing;
  - Use case 2 - Life-cycle support in asset-management.

- The project is expected to finish end 2019.
+ The project is expected to finish middle 2020.

  - - -